CC1512/my-first-project1/README.md

-# my-first-project1
+# about my first project on Github
-This is my first project on GitHub
+# this is a comment